 The Doona Combo is a unique car seat and stroller combo that combines two products into one.
-This cool combination makes the Doona a ridiculously easy to use option that is good for frequent public transportation and city living.
-This combo allows for easily pushing baby from place to place straight from your apartment to a day on the town.
-The car seat is easy to use, installs quickly without the base, and fills a niche for parents in the city and may otherwise forgo a car seat for the sake of conveniences.
+This cool combination makes the Doona a ridiculously easy to use product that is good for frequent public transportation and city living families.
+This combo allows parents to push baby from place to place straight from home to a day on the town.
+The car seat is easy to use, installs quickly without the base, and fills a niche for parents who live in the city and may otherwise forgo a car seat for the sake of conveniences.

 Read review: Doona Combo

-The BabyZen Yoyo+ is a lightweight umbrella strolling product that folds relatively compact.
-This high-end, lightweight option has many features parents want, in a small package that is good for travel.
-While this product is more expensive than most secondary travel-friendly competitors, it is a high-quality option made with nice materials that function well.
+The BabyZen Yoyo+ is a lightweight umbrella option with a compact fold.
+This high-end, lightweight product has many features parents want, in a small package that is good for travel.
+While the Yoyo+ is more expensive than most secondary travel-friendly competitors, it is a high-quality option made with nice materials that function well.
 The Yoyo is easy to push and turn, a rarity in umbrella style options, and it is stylish and sleek.

 Read review: BabyZen Yoyo+

 The Quinny Yezz is a unique and innovative compact travel choice that makes the most of the design to create a small, easy to carry and push travel-friendly product that leaves your hands-free when carrying.
 The Yezz earned an Editor's Choice award in our Umbrella Review and is the one we would recommend for travel.
 The real shining moment of the Yezz is its amazing maneuverability on skate style wheels that create a product that is truly a pleasure to use and so easy to push it feels like dancing.

 Read review: Quinny Yezz

-The Thule Urban Glide is a great jogging product that is easy to use, super maneuverable, and relatively lightweight.
-This jogger works as well for serious runners as it does for casual errands with covered storage, tight turning radius and comfortable seating for longer trips.
-This makes the Urban Glide a product we would recommend for families that want an option for double duty or for serious runners that don't want to miss a step once your baby is old enough to go.
-The Urban Glide won an Editors' Choice award in our Jogging Stroller Review, out-maneuvering 15 other options with its adjustable tracking for straight moving, nice suspension, locking swivel front wheel, and adjustable handlebar.
+The Thule Urban Glide 2 is a great jogging product that is easy to use, super maneuverable, and relatively lightweight (you know, for a jogger).
+This jogger works as well for serious runners as it does for casual errands with covered storage, tight turning radius, and comfortable seating for longer trips.
+This makes the Urban Glide 2 a product we would recommend for families that want an option for double duty or for serious runners that don't want to miss a step once your baby is old enough to go.
+The Urban Glide 2 won an Editors' Choice award in our Jogging Stroller Review, out-maneuvering the competition with its adjustable tracking for straight moving, nice suspension, locking swivel front wheel, and adjustable handlebar.

-Read review: Thule Urban Glide
+Read review: Thule Urban Glide 2

 Baby Trend Expedition

 The Baby Trend Expedition is an inexpensive jogger that is easy to push and turn with pneumatic rubber tires and a locking swivel front wheel.
-This budget-friendly product is good on uneven terrain, has under seat storage, and the three wheel design that is easy to turn in tight spaces.
+This budget-friendly product is good on uneven terrain, has under seat storage, and the three-wheel design that is easy to turn in tight spaces.
 With a list price of $150, this jogger is less than half the price of most joggers, proving you can have a nice moving product, that is easy to push, without the sticker shock.
 This helped the Expedition win a Best Value award in our Jogging Review.

 Read review: Baby Trend Expedition

-Read review: Chicco KeyFit Caddy
+Read review: Chicco Shuttle

-Read review: Thule Urban Glide Double
+Read review: Thule Urban Glide 2 Double

-Economical trike for two
+Economical Trike for Two

 Baby Trend Expedition Double

-The Baby Trend Expedition Double is a budget-friendly option for two you can occasionally jog with.
-This is a good option for anyone looking for the jogger look and feel, without the price tag that comes with a more traditional jogger.
-This product sports pneumatic rubber wheels that work well on a variety of terrains, and a locking swivel front wheel that makes the Expedition suitable for jogging.
-Unfortunately, the Expedition Double lacks tracking and suspension, so you won't want to run with it regularly, but the ability to take it on a quick run makes it a more versatile option compared to traditional double options.
+The Baby Trend Expedition Double is a budget-friendly option for two that you can occasionally jog with.
+This double product is a good option for anyone looking for the jogger look and feel, without the price tag that comes with a more traditional jogger.
+The Expedition Double sports pneumatic rubber wheels that work well on a variety of terrains, and a locking swivel front wheel that makes it suitable for jogging.
+Even if you don't jog, the features make it one of the better choices for moving over uneven terrains like grass and gravel.
 With identical seating, including stow pockets and canopy, and a useful parent's tray and under seat storage, this inexpensive product has features that make daily use easy and convenient, which helped it win an award for Best Value in our Double Strollers Review.

 Read review: Baby Trend Expedition Double

-Best double bang for the buck
+Best Double Bang for the Buck

-The Joovy Scooter X2 is an eye-turning product for two with cozy seats, a giant canopy, and simple fold.
+The Joovy Scooter X2 is an eye-turning product for two with cozy seats, a giant canopy, and quick folding mechanism.
 We would recommend this option to parents with two that don't want to sacrifice features and convenience for a lower list price.
 Though harder to push than competitors with larger rubber wheels, this economical product features a giant storage bin, additional pockets, and cup holders that make it convenient for parents and children alike.

 Read review: Joovy Scooter X2

-ZOE XL2 DELUXE
+ZOE XL2 BEST v2

-Read review: ZOE XL2 Deluxe
+Read review: ZOE XL2 BEST v2

-Best for infant twins
+Best for Infant Twins

-The Joovy Twin Roo+ is a double frame product that is lightweight, easy to fold, fits almost anywhere and works with almost any infant car seat.
+The Joovy Twin Roo+ is a double frame product that is lightweight, easy to fold, fits almost anywhere, and works with almost any infant car seat combination.
 With ample under seat storage, and the ability to install the seats facing either side, the focus is on convenience and ease of use with this economical infant car seat carrier.
-The Joovy Twin Roo+ also has a cheaper price tag that can help you save money in babies' first 9 months as you determine what kind of double product will be best in the long run.
-This also means you won't be limited to choosing from the few double options that work with two car seats attached.
-We think this consideration alone makes the Twin Roo+ a no brainer for parents of twins.
+The Joovy Twin Roo+ also has a cheaper price tag that can help you save money in babies' first nine months while you determine what kind of double product will be best in the long run.
+As a result, you won't be limited to choosing from the few double options that work with two car seats attached.
+We think this consideration alone makes the Twin Roo+ a no-brainer for parents of twins.